Zumba Fitness (video game)

-Zumba Fitness is a video game developed by Pipeworks Software and published by Majesco Entertainment based on the Zumba program.
+Zumba Fitness is a video game developed by Pipeworks Software and published by Majesco based on the Zumba program.
 It is available for Wii, PlayStation 3 with PlayStation Move, and Xbox 360 with Kinect.
-The Wii and PS3 versions come with a Zumba Belt where the Wii Remote or Move controller is inserted into on the right hip.
+The Wii and PS3 versions come with a Zumba Belt where the Wii Remote or PlayStation Move motion controller is inserted into on the right hip.
 The game was released in November 2010.

 Gameplay

 The game supports up to four players on Wii and PlayStation Move, up to two players on Kinect, locally, and up to eight players online on PlayStation Move and Kinect.